The elephants were amazing. The kids loved the monkeys. And everyone learned something new.

 Research shows that the social benefits of memberships, i.e., meeting and interacting with staff and other members, are among the most important reasons why visitors become attractions’ members.

-The value of membership programs and season passes cannot be overstated.
+You can’t overstate the value of membership programs and season passes.
 Millions of guests love being able to visit their favourite wildlife attractions regularly for a relatively small fee compared to buying day passes.

 Attractions.io's guest experience platform gives you a smart, personalised way of promoting membership programs to guests.
 With Attractions.io, you can send guests push notifications based on who they are, where they are in an attraction, and whether they enjoyed their visit.